Improve your Marketing Ops every week

 Two true things come to mind:

-But let’s start by really understanding how bad marketing processes affect teams.
-Appreciating just what a bad process is costing you is the first step towards putting in the work needed to fix it.
+Let’s start by really understanding how bad marketing processes affect teams.
+Appreciating just what a bad process is costing you is the first step toward putting in the work needed to fix it.

 Bad marketing processes usually have too many steps.
 To make matters worse, those steps often create delays that lead to frustration and missed deadlines.
 For example, you may have someone reviewing completed work who takes a week or more to do so.
 A single step like this can easily double the amount of time it takes for work to get done and to deliver value, delivering a crippling blow to your team’s ability to perform.